MikoVelascoRamirez/mermaid-markdown-practice/practice-1/readme.md

-# Mermain Practice File 1
+# Mermaid Practice File 1

-This is a little practice using Mermain/Markdown for first time.
+This is a little practice using Mermaid/Markdown for first time.

 ```mermaid
 graph TD